 4. Algae Growth

-Algae in aquaponics can be a problem when they get out of hand.
-Preventive measures must be taken to prevent it because, if not managed properly, algae can impact the nutrition and pH of your system.
+Algae can be a problem in aquaponics when they get out of hand.
+Preventive measures must be taken to prevent it because, if not managed properly, algae can affect the nutrition and pH of your system.

 To prevent algae from growing in your system, you have to make sure that the temperature of your aquaponics system is appropriate for the plants and fish and make sure that the phosphorus level is not too high.